Megaphone Chart Pattern Success Rate – Case Study

 6. Volume: Volume can play an important role in confirming the Megaphone pattern.
 As the pattern develops, the volume will increase as traders become more active in response to the volatility.

-7. Time frame: The Megaphone pattern can appear on any time frame, from intraday charts to weekly or monthly charts, and can be seen in any financial asset, from stocks to currencies to commodities.
+7. Time frame: The Megaphone pattern can appear in any time frame, from intraday charts to weekly or monthly charts, and can be seen in any financial asset, from stocks to currencies to commodities.

-The stock market comprises two giants- buyers and sellers—the contest between the duo forms patterns in the market.
+The stock market comprises two giants—buyers and sellers.
+The contest between the duo forms patterns in the market.
 Therefore, knowing and identifying what patterns stand for is very important.

 Example: Bullish megaphone chart pattern on a Weekly timeframe